Two parents hold thier child on the shore of a lake. Be a better parent in recovery.

 I never worry about the cops staking out my house because they’re suspicious of me.

 Recovery brings peace of mind.
 However, it doesn’t only deliver this to you.
-You loved ones get it, too.
+Your loved ones get it, too.
 Parenting is a whole lot easier when the biggest worry you’ve got is whether or not you packed your kid’s lunch for his school outing.

 3. You don’t have to be perfect to be a hero.

 If I seem to be painting a depiction of parenting-while-sober that sounds too rosy, I don’t want to leave you with that impression.
-Parenting can be really hard.
+Parenting can still be really hard.

 My successes today as a person in long-term recovery haven’t erased my capacity to be a flawed human being.
 I still get mad at my sons and say things I regret.
 It never fails that my wife and I will disagree about some aspect of parenting.
 What makes it especially challenging for us is that our oldest is on the autism spectrum.
 But we’re trying and we’re learning.

 I guarantee you will not be a perfect parent.
 No one ever is.
 Finding recovery though?
-I promise you that it’s the best decision you’ll ever make,.
+I promise you that it’s the best decision you’ll ever make.
 Not only for yourself, but for your family as well.

 Perhaps that’s the most surprising realization of all: I’ve changed, but so have they.
 For that, I’m grateful.